 I’ve often wondered what the modern version of television’s Early Edition would be like today?
 That show ran from 1996-2000.
 The premise: divorced stock broker Gary Hobson gets tomorrow’s newspaper, in this case, The Chicago Sun Times, today.
 I loved that show, and often wondered how technology would change it.
 The last episode showed how Gary was chosen to receive the newspaper, and how he chose who would get the newspaper next.

 But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
 We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.”
 2 Corinthians 4:7. let your light shine through your cracked pot.
-Ring the bells that still can ring, Forget your perfect offering, there is a crack in everything, That's how the light gets in.
+Ring the bells that still can ring, Forget your perfect offering, there is a crack in everything, That's how the light gets in and comes out.